 1. Fix your frown lines.

 Or “11’s,” the vertical lines between your eyebrows.
-It’s also great for crow’s feet, those crinkly lines around the eyes that you get when you smile (and as you get older, they’re often there even when you’re not smiling).
+Botox is also great for crow’s feet, those crinkly lines around the eyes that you get when you smile (and as you get older, they’re often there even when you’re not smiling).
 And surprise!
 You might have thought Botox was already approved for forehead wrinkles, but it just got the FDA’s thumbs-up this year, so we can all leave the furrowed brow beyond.

 2. Non-surgical forehead lift.